Protect forward-thinking plan sponsors against fiduciary liability, and plan members from balance-billing and collections activities.

 What is the best way for us to market PACE to our groups?

-As part of the PACE implementation process, The Phia Group will convene with you to determine the best way to market PACE to groups.
+As part of the PACE implementation process, The Phia Group will meet with you to determine the best way to market PACE to groups.
 The Phia Group prefers to hold this meeting on-site, but it can also be done remotely.
 During this meeting, co-branded marketing, sales, and implementation strategies will be outlined and a thorough plan for success will be created to suit your unique book of business.